 - Negatively impacts children’s neural development

 Artificial colors are used to make commercial toothpaste aesthetically pleasing.
-They provide absolutely no health benefit.
+They provide absolutely no health benefits.

 The downside to using artificial toothpaste colors… studies have linked the chemicals that make artificial coloring to hyperactivity and ADHD in children.
 In a study published in 2012 by Neurotherapeutics, researchers found that artificial food colors may have a negative effect on children, even if they haven’t been diagnosed with ADHD.
 As a mom, this really does bother me.
 Children have a difficult enough time with focus and concentration, and I really don't feel the need to expose my kids to chemicals that are known for disrupting how their minds develop.